Wild JourneysWild JourneysWild Journeys

 After breakfast you are transferred to Victoria Falls (Zambia).

-These great and famous falls, named by Dr. David Livingstone for his queen, Victoria, in November 1855, were well known to the indigenous peoples of Southern Africa by many names, perhaps the most meaningful being Mosi-oa-Tunya (the Smoke that Thunders).
+These great and famous falls, named by a doctor for his queen, Victoria, in November 1855, were well known to the indigenous peoples of Southern Africa by many names, perhaps the most meaningful being Mosi-oa-Tunya (the Smoke that Thunders).

 Colour, remote control televisions with access to satellite channels